JoachimC/smart-pool/README.md

 Also some pool chemicals and treatments work best when the pool water is around specific optimum pH levels that generally align with comfortable swimming.

-Maintained as a (buffer)[https://en.wikipedia.org/wiki/Buffer_solution] around 7.4 by a balance of acid (Sulphuric Acid) and alkaline (Sodium (Bi-) Carbonate.
+Maintained as a [buffer](https://en.wikipedia.org/wiki/Buffer_solution) around 7.4 by a balance of acid and alkaline.
-  * acid is normally added as Sulfu
+  * acid is normally added as liquid sulfuric acid.
+  * alkaline is normally added as a sodium (bi-) carbonate powder.

+Normally pH drifts down with environmental conditions so automated dosing of acid is desirable.

 Measured with:
   * test strips